Queen's Wharf Brisbane

 Project overview

-DBC is a joint venture led by The Star Entertainment Group and their Hong Kong based partners Far East Consortium and Chow Tai Fook Enterprises.
+Destination Brisbane Consortium is a joint venture led by The Star Entertainment Group and their Hong–Kong-based partners, Far East Consortium and Chow Tai Fook Enterprises.

-The Queensland Government is working in partnership with DBC to deliver economic growth for Queensland with the creation of thousands of jobs during construction and 8,000 jobs when the IRD is fully operational.
+The Queensland Government is working in partnership with Destination Brisbane Consortium to deliver economic growth for Queensland.
+The project will create thousands of jobs during construction and 8,000 jobs when fully operational.

 Queen’s Wharf Brisbane will elevate Brisbane as a tourism, leisure and entertainment destination ahead of the Brisbane 2032 Olympic and Paralympic Games.